akatav/akatav.github.io/autism/AD-chapter5.md

 components_img=canica.masker_.inverse_transform(components)
 {% endhighlight %}

-This image is then used to extract the time series above using $$NiftiMapsMasker$$ object.
+This image is then used to extract the time series using $$NiftiMapsMasker$$ object through a process called "masking".
+NIFTI is a 4d representation of the brain across a predetermined time span.
+However, for purposes of analysis, the 4d images have to be converted to 2d.
+We extract the response of each 3d brain cordinate (or voxel) across the given timespan (ie, the blood oxygenation level of each  voxel of the brain varies both in resting and active states across a given time period.
+So, we get the resulting time vs voxel BOLD activity which is a 2d representation of the 4d .nii image.
+We use the components_img obtained after ICA as it is much less noisier than the original data.

 {% highlight python %}
 from nilearn.regions import RegionExtractor